wazo-platform/wazo-acceptance/README.md

 #XiVO Acceptance

-xivo-acceptance is a testing framework for running automated tests on a XiVO server.
-These tests are used for fixing regressions and testing features before releasing a new version of XiVO.
+xivo-acceptance is a testing framework for running automated tests on a Wazo server.
+These tests are used for fixing regressions and testing features before releasing a new version of Wazo.

 #Prerequisites